1jour1vin

-“ Deep color, more brown than orange.
+” Deep color, more brown than orange.
 Dark umber.
-Distinctive, savory, woody aroma.
-The palate is drier than some, and the sweet-and-sour complexity masks any hint of alcohol, with just a touch of yeast extract.
+Distinctive, woody, and savory aroma.
+The palate is drier than some, and the sweet-and-sour complexity masks any hint of alcohol, with almost a hint of yeast extract.
 Beautifully balanced.
-It is a little more expensive than many 10-year-old Tawnies, but it is also far superior and worth the extra cost.”
+It’s a bit more expensive than many 10-year-old Tawnies, but it’s also far superior and well worth the extra cost.”
 (Jancis Robinson 2015)

-Buy Alves de Sousa wines at the best prices in a private sale!
+Buy your Alves de Sousa wines at the best price in a private sale!

 Starting at €99 on your first order